rzafari42/libft/README.md

-# Essential Fonctions in C
+# Essential Functions in C